Does Core Web Vitals Matter? What Do They Do?

 One of the most important issues that can degrade your Interaction with Next Paint is the presence of several huge scripts or JavaScript code on your site.

 JavaScript is a computer language that creates dynamic website elements such as menus, forms, and animations.
-However, heavy or complicated JavaScript code might slow down how quickly your website responds to user interactions.
+However, heavy or complex JavaScript code might slow your website’s response time to user interactions.

 So,

-- Reduce the amount of JavaScript functions: Code-heavy dynamic webpages might create input delays since the browser needs to load all of the code before executing it.
+• Reduce the number of JavaScript functions: Code-heavy, dynamic webpages can cause input delays because the browser needs to load all the code before executing it.
 JavaScript minification can help speed up this process.

-- Create static HTML webpages: Static HTML pages load far quicker than dynamic ones, particularly when delivered via CDN.
-Learn about static site generators or Jamstack, a development strategy that focuses on static content.
+• Create static HTML webpages: Static HTML pages load much faster than dynamic ones, particularly when delivered via a CDN.
+Learn about static site generators, or Jamstack, a development strategy focused on static content.

-- Remove any unwanted third-party tools and scripts: Loading extra tools on your website can harm speed.
+• Remove any unwanted third-party tools and scripts: Loading extra tools on your website can slow down your site.
 Reduce the number of third-party tools on a website to increase FID and overall website performance.

 Conclusion